Enabling Login to EnergyPrint from Your Web Site

 - If the

-is wrong, the EnergyPrint server will respond with an error status (ie 400,401) and json data including amessage
+emailorpasswordis wrong, the EnergyPrint server will respond with an error status (ie 400,401) and json data including amessagedescribing the error.

 - If the